 Visit Hana with your Kids

 This one can be great with kids, depending on your preparation.
 We suggest staying the night if going to Hana with children.
 Breaking up the long drive is worth it.
 Plus, you get more time in Hana Town, which has more to offer than the guidebooks suggest.
-Here are some kids enjoying the Travaasa Hana and surrounding areas.
+Here are some kids enjoying the Hotel Hana-Maui and the surrounding areas.
 They have units perfect for families.

 Resort Pool Time